lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 ## Motivation

-Any Key could be lost or leaked due to a certain accident, so it's not advised to rely on one singular key to control ERC725 contracts through the Key Manager and a social recovery contract is needed in this case.
+Any Key could be lost or leaked due to a certain accident, so it is not advised to rely on a singular key to control ERC725 contracts through the Key Manager and a social recovery contract is needed in this case.

-In the case above, the user can simply reach out to his guardians and ask them to vote for a certain address.
+In the case above, the user can reach out to his guardians and ask them to vote for a specific address.
-There are many possible choices for whom to select as a guardian.
-The three most common choices are:
+There are many possible options for whom to select as a guardian.
+The three most common options are:

 - EOAs controlled by the wallet holder themselves (via paper mnemonics or cold storage devices)
 - Friends and family members (EOAs or Universal Profiles)